yusufshakeel/Java-Image-Processing-Project/README.md

 Files:

+ * src/imageFX/FilterImage.java - It contains filtering methods.

+ * src/imageFX/ImageFX.java - It contains common image processing functions like flip, negative etc.

  * src/imageFX/MyImage.java - It contains MyImage class that is used to creat image objects.
 It comes with commonly used methods related to an image.

- * src/imageFX/ThresholdImage.java - It contains ThresholdImage class that is used to perform image thresholding.
+ * src/imageFX/ThresholdImage.java - It contains thresholding methods.